sebanc/brunch/README.md

 9. Use "Rufus" (https://rufus.ie/) to write the chromeos.img to the USB flash drive / SD card.
 10. Reboot your computer and boot from the USB flash drive / SD card (refer to your computer manufacturer's online resources).
 11. (Secure Boot only) A blue screen saying "Verification failed: (15) Access Denied" will appear upon boot and you will have to enroll the secure boot key by selecting "OK->Enroll key from disk->EFI-SYSTEM->brunch.der->Continue".
 Reboot your computer and boot again from the USB flash drive / SD card.
+12. (Recommended) When the Grub menu appears, select the boot option named "ChromeOS (settings)" and configure brunch (cf. the "Brunch settings" section of this readme).
+Reboot your computer when requested and boot again from the USB flash drive / SD card.
-12. The GRUB menu should appear, select ChromeOS and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.
+13. When the Grub menu appears, select "ChromeOS" and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.
 At this stage, your USB flash drive / SD card is incorrectly recognized as 14GB regardless of its actual capacity.
 To fix this:
-13. At the ChromeOS startup screen, press CTRL+ALT+F2 to go into a shell session.
+14. At the ChromeOS startup screen, press CTRL+ALT+F2 to go into a shell session.
-14. Login as `root`
+15. Login as `root`
-15. Execute the below command:
+16. Execute the below command:
 ```
-sudo resize-data
+resize-data
 ```
-16. Reboot your computer when requested and boot again from USB flash drive / SD card.
+17. Reboot your computer when requested and boot again from USB flash drive / SD card.
 You can now start using ChromeOS.

 ### Dual Boot ChromeOS with Windows on your HDD